You are currently browsing the tag archive for the ‘sports’ tag.

 To the next Bugs Bunny cartoon: Buccaneer Bunny

 ‘Hockey Homicide’ is an account of a frantic Ice Hockey Game between two teams, of which all players share names with Disney employees (while the referee is named after the cartoon’s director, Jack Kinney).

 The cartoon is bursting with cartoon violence.
 For instance, there’s a hilarious running gag of two star players, Bertino and Ferguson, who, when they leave the penalty box, immediately start beating up each other, only to be send back into the penalty box again.

-‘Hockey Homicide’ must be one of the wildest, fastest and most violent cartoons Disney ever produced.
-Like earlier Goofy cartoons by Jack Kinney, it is clearly influenced by contemporary cartoons at Warner Brothers and MGM, and it has a genuine Tex Averyan spirit rarely seen outside the Goofy series.
+‘Hockey Homicide’ must be the wildest, fastest and most violent cartoon Disney ever produced.
+Like earlier Goofy cartoons by Jack Kinney, it is clearly influenced by contemporary cartoons at Warner Bros. and MGM, and it has a genuine Tex Averyan spirit rarely seen at Dosmey outside the Goofy series.